TheYodash/Database/Week3/QA_PREP_EXERCISES.md

 and this week to explain the changes.

 - Was your database already in 2NF / 3 NF?

+        My original Database was not in 2NF or 3NF

 - What changes did you have to do to normalize your database?

+        - Creation of junction tables
+        - remove redundant columns
+        - establish primary and foreign keys

 ## Discussion